Tardive Dyskinesia (TD)

 Tardive dyskinesia (TD) is a movement disorder that is characterized by uncontrollable, abnormal, and repetitive movements of the face and/or other body parts.
 TD is caused by long-term use of a class of medication known as neuroleptics, which are often prescribed for management of certain mental, neurological, or gastrointestinal disorders.
 In individuals with TD, these medications are thought to cause irregular dopamine signaling in a region of the brain that controls movement.

-Although most cases occur after taking these medications for several years, some cases may occur with shorter use.
+Although most cases occur after taking TD-causing neuroleptic medications for several years, some cases may occur with shorter use.

 Symptoms include uncontrollable movements of the face and body.
 They can often be persistent and potentially disabling.
-The uncontrollable movements may be disruptive to people’s lives due to the symptoms themselves and the impact they have on emotional and social well-being.
+The uncontrollable movements may be disruptive due to the symptoms themselves and the impact they have on emotional and social well-being.
 Symptoms include:

 - Facial grimacing (commonly involving lower facial muscles)